raulbojalil/flemu/README.md

 ### How to build and run in development mode

-* First of all, configure your game folders in flemu\backend\game_paths.json.
-These paths should contain valid game files according to the specific system
+* First of all, configure your game folders in flemu\backend\systems.json (use the path property).
+These paths should contain valid game files according to the specific system.

 ``
 {
+   ...
-   "snes": "C:\\Games\\SNES"
+   "path": "C:\\Games\\SNES"
    ...
 }
 ``